Degrees of Assault in Ridgefield

 Second-degree assault can occur in a number of different situations.
 Some of the more common include when someone intentionally causes a serious injury to another or causes a less serious injury through the intentional use of a deadly weapon other than a gun.
 Reckless use of a deadly weapon can also result in a charge of second-degree assault if a serious injury occurs.

-Working With a Ridgefield Assault Attorney
+Discuss the Degrees of Assault With a Ridgefield Attorney

 When facing charges for different degrees of assault in Ridgefield, it is crucial to seek help from a legal team that is thoroughly familiar with the Danbury, Connecticut criminal court.
 Your lawyer should also know how to craft the best available defense strategy based on the particular circumstances of your case.
 If you have been charged with assault, consult a skilled defense attorney that can fight for a positive outcome for you.